SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 ## Before moving on

-Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-Z` to stop and send the running application to the background.
-Then at the command line, enter `ps aux` to find out the application `PID` and stop the application by running `kill -9 <PID>`.(Please replace <PID> with your actual process ID)
+Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-Z` to stop and send the running application to the background.Then at the command line, enter `kill %1` to stop the application.

 ## Using the Vert.x Event Bus for shipping services